Best Acne Treatment in Pregnancy

 Apple Cider Vinegar

 Dab a cotton ball with unfiltered apple juice vinegar and apply to your skin to absorb oil.
-Blend one-section vinegar to three-sections clean water.
-This will make a natural toner that is rich in natural enzymes and alpha hydroxy acids.
+Blend one-section vinegar to three-sections clean water to make a natural toner that is rich in natural enzymes and alpha hydroxy acids.

 It dries the oil on your skin and escalates healing.
 Prepare a natural treatment by blending one tablespoon of baking soda with one tablespoon of water.
 Apply to acne and pimples and allow it to dry.